cheblimarc4/Building-a-Portfolio-/README.md

 - Head over that page and run the commands : https://tailwindcss.com/docs/guides/nextjs
 - Restart the server and try changing the color of a header
 # Building the Header Section :
+- Create a component folder
+- Create a header component